I’m an award-winning Canadian journalist and the bestselling author of The Heart of a Superfan.

 When I was first approached for this DoubleDay Canada project, I didn't know how much I would relate to a 71-year-old Sikh sports fan, but we ended up having so much in common.
 We come from the same part of India, our families both immigrated to Canada and faced challenges, and we were raised by incredible matriarchs.
 We're both passionate about empowering women and celebrating diversity in all its shapes and forms.
 Despite being such a celebrity, Nav is so kind and genuine and it's been a pleasure to share his story.

-I'm also open to other writing opportunities.
-Please get in touch if you have a project you'd like to collaborate on.
+I’ve also worked as a development editor and mentor for other authors.
+I'm open to other writing and editing opportunities, so please get in touch if you have a project you'd like to collaborate on.

 Drop me a line.
 I look forward to hearing from you.